 Fig. 2.
 Domain structure of CD33-related sialic-acid-binding immunoglobulin like lectins in human (Immunology vol. 2011, 132(1): 18-26).

 Besides being recognized by Mylotarg®, CD33 is also targeted by other ADCs that reached clinical evaluation in recent years, such as IMGN779 and SGN-CD33A.
 IMGN779 utilizes the humanized anti-CD33 mAb Z4681A joined, through a cleavable disulfide linker, to a DNA-alkylating payload, DGN462, consisting of an indolinobenzodiazepine dimer with a monoimine moiety.
 Also in SGN-CD33A an anti-CD33 antibody, with engineered cysteine residues, is conjugated to DNA cross-linking synthetic pyrrolobenzodiazepine dimers (PBDs) via a highly stable, cathepsine B cleavable, maleimidocaproyl-valinealanine (MC-VC) dipeptide linker.
-This ADC has been tested in phase 1 clinical trials for CD33-positive AML as monotherapy or in combination with hypomethylating agents (azacitidine or decitabine).
+This ADC has been tested in phase 1 clinical trials for CD33-positive AML as monotherapy or in combination with hypomethylating agents (decitabine).